Best Group Term Life Insurance Companies

 Moody’s – A1

-Securian is the 9th largest insurance company in America and moved into position 4 with 7.9% of the best group term life insurance companies.
+Securian is the 9th largest insurance company in America and moved down to position 5 with 6.8% of the best group term life insurance companies.
 The company is owned by Minnesota Life and headquartered in St. Paul, Minnesota.
 Securian has been providing group benefit solutions since 1917.
 They offer group term life and group universal life to employers with over 1000 employees.

 Group Life Product features include: